‹ Back to New at Amity Blog

 • Eliminate absolutes like “always” and “never” from conflict discussions.

-To avoid psychoanalysing:
+To avoid psychoanalysis:

-How to Become a Better Listener:
+Becoming a Better Listener:

 manage conflicts

-DO YOU KNOW?
 According to research by CPP, poorly managed conflicts have a cost.
 The average employee spends 2.1 hours a week dealing with them.
 This adds up to 385 million working days lost in the US each year.

-7. Playing the Blame Game: Eroding Trust in the Workplace Conflict
+7. Playing the Blame Game: Eroding Trust

 Blaming others makes the person angry.
 The best way is to take responsibility together.
 This helps in finding solutions and moving past the conflict.

-How to Shift to a Solution-Oriented Approach:
+How to Shift to a Solution-Orientated Approach:

 • Seek solutions rather than allocating blame.